At the Immigrant's Table

 • Salt and pepper to taste

-• 1 teaspoon spice mixture - we used a San Moreno salt blend but my grandmother leaves it pretty open.
-An Herbes de Provence mixture would be good, or a poultry seasoning blend
+• 1 teaspoon San Moreno salt blend Or any spice mixture you like.
+Herbes de Provence mixture would be good, or a poultry seasoning blend

 • 2 lemons cut in half